michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 18. Moreover the king made a great throne of ivory, and overlaid it with the best gold.

-19. The throne had six steps, and the top of the throne was round behind: and there were stays on either side on the place of the seat, and two lions stood beside the stays.behind: Heb. on the hinder part thereofstays: Heb. hands
+19. The throne had six steps, and the top of the throne was round behind: and there were stays on either side on the place of the seat, and two lions stood beside the stays.

-20. And twelve lions stood there on the one side and on the other upon the six steps: there was not the like made in any kingdom.the like: Heb. so
+20. And twelve lions stood there on the one side and on the other upon the six steps: there was not the like made in any kingdom.

-21. And all king Solomon’s drinking vessels were of gold, and all the vessels of the house of the forest of Lebanon were of pure gold; none were of silver: it was nothing accounted of in the days of Solomon.none…: or, there was no silver in them
+21. And all king Solomon’s drinking vessels were of gold, and all the vessels of the house of the forest of Lebanon were of pure gold; none were of silver: it was nothing accounted of in the days of Solomon.

-22. For the king had at sea a navy of Tharshish with the navy of Hiram: once in three years came the navy of Tharshish, bringing gold, and silver, ivory, and apes, and peacocks.ivory: or, elephants’ teeth
+22. For the king had at sea a navy of Tharshish with the navy of Hiram: once in three years came the navy of Tharshish, bringing gold, and silver, ivory, and apes, and peacocks.

 23. So king Solomon exceeded all the kings of the earth for riches and for wisdom.

-24. And all the earth sought to Solomon, to hear his wisdom, which God had put in his heart.sought to: Heb. sought the face of
+24. And all the earth sought to Solomon, to hear his wisdom, which God had put in his heart.

 25. And they brought every man his present, vessels of silver, and vessels of gold, and garments, and armour, and spices, horses, and mules, a rate year by year.

 26. And Solomon gathered together chariots and horsemen: and he had a thousand and four hundred chariots, and twelve thousand horsemen, whom he bestowed in the cities for chariots, and with the king at Jerusalem.

-27. And the king made silver to be in Jerusalem as stones, and cedars made he to be as the sycomore trees that are in the vale, for abundance.made: Heb. gave
+27. And the king made silver to be in Jerusalem as stones, and cedars made he to be as the sycomore trees that are in the vale, for abundance.

-28. And Solomon had horses brought out of Egypt, and linen yarn: the king’s merchants received the linen yarn at a price.And Solomon…: Heb.
-And the going forth of the horses which was Solomon’s
+28. And Solomon had horses brought out of Egypt, and linen yarn: the king’s merchants received the linen yarn at a price.

-29. And a chariot came up and went out of Egypt for six hundred shekels of silver, and an horse for an hundred and fifty: and so for all the kings of the Hittites, and for the kings of Syria, did they bring them out by their means.by their…: Heb. by their hand
+29. And a chariot came up and went out of Egypt for six hundred shekels of silver, and an horse for an hundred and fifty: and so for all the kings of the Hittites, and for the kings of Syria, did they bring them out by their means.

 ## 1 Kings 11

-1. But king Solomon loved many strange women, together with the daughter of Pharaoh, women of the Moabites, Ammonites, Edomites, Zidonians, and Hittites;together…: or, beside
+1. But king Solomon loved many strange women, together with the daughter of Pharaoh, women of the Moabites, Ammonites, Edomites, Zidonians, and Hittites;

 2. Of the nations concerning which the Lord said unto the children of Israel, Ye shall not go in to them, neither shall they come in unto you: for surely they will turn away your heart after their gods: Solomon clave unto these in love.